peterchege/CMS/README.md

 # CMS
-This is  content managment system for crearing  and managing post
+This is  content managment system for clearing  and managing post